mcpar-land/mcpar-land.github.io/posts/2023-07-16_new_personal_website.md

 # Now What?

-I'd love to write up a series with a guide to rolling your own static site gen in rust.
+I'd love to write up a series with a guide to rolling your own static site gen in Rust.
 Turns out SSG is a very functional, as in functional programming, problem; takes input files, creates output files.
 No IO, no event handling.
 Rust is great for coding in the FP style, but this would also be a fun project to do in Haskell.
 Look out for more posts about this in the near future.

 I'm also just eager to write more on here in general.
-Reading the stuff from resources like [Hundred Rabbits](https://100r.co/site/home.html) and [Permacomputing](https://permacomputing.net/) has lit a fire under me for software dev outside of the current commercial model.
+Reading resources like [Hundred Rabbits](https://100r.co/site/home.html) and [Permacomputing](https://permacomputing.net/) has lit a fire under me for software dev outside of the current commercial model.

-Moving off of the FAANG / Microsoft services that are interested in turning my code and/or writing into AI training fodder is never going to be a complete project, but shifting away from them will be an ongoing project for me.
+Moving off of the FAANG / Microsoft services is never going to be complete, but shifting away from them will be an ongoing project for me.
 Maybe [Neocities](https://neocities.org/) is a good host for the future.
+The more I divorce my code from them, the less my code gets used for AI training fodder.

 ---